xanni/SourcetrailPerlIndexer/README.md

 This will index the source file and store the data to the provided database filepath.
 If the database does not exist, an empty database will be created.

-You can access an overview that lists all available command line parameters by providing the `-h` argument, which will print the following output to your console:
+You can access an overview that lists all available command line parameters by providing no arguments, which will print the following output to your console:
 ```
-$ perl run.pl -h
+$ perl run.pl
 Usage:
-    run.pl [-h] --database-file-path DATABASE_FILE_PATH --source-file-path
+    run.pl [--help] [--man] [--version]
+    --database-file-path=DATABASE_FILE_PATH
-    SOURCE_FILE_PATH [--clear] [--verbose]
+    --source-file-path=SOURCE_FILE_PATH [--clear] [--verbose]

-    Index a Perl source file and store the indexed data to a Sourcetrail
-    database file.

      Options:

+      --help                print brief help message and exit
+      --man                 show full documentation and exit
+      --version             print version of this program and exit
+      --database-file-path  path to the generated Sourcetrail database file (required)
+      --source-file-path    path to the generated Sourcetrail database file (required)
       --clear               clear the database before indexing
-      --database-file-path    path to the generated Sourcetrail database file
-      --source-file-path      path to the source file to index
       --verbose             enable verbose console output
-      --version               print version of this program
 ```